burrrata/cryptoeconomics.study_rust_edition/src/current.md

 // TX Updates
 // - prevent over spending by checking if balance is > tx
 // - check if tx is signed by sender
 //
-// ~DONE BY DEFAULT: Centralized Operator = Genesis Address
-// - only account that can "mine" new blocks (aka approve tx)
-// - only account that can change params (block rewards, difficulty, etc)
-//
 // Stretch Goals
 // - parameters to change central operator's fees / rewards